diskmanti/zero/README.md

 # ansible-tower

-Development environment for Ansible Tower and clients using Vagrant and Virtualbox.
+Development environment for Ansible using Vagrant and Virtualbox.
+Include VM definitions for Ansible Tower and clients running CentOS 6 & 7 and Ubuntu 14.

 ```
  ____________________________________